redbeardymcgee/podbox/README.md

 systemctl enable --now podman
 ```

-> [!NOTE] Read the docs
+> [!NOTE] Read the docs.
 > `man podman-systemd.unit`

 ### slirp4netns

 > [!TODO]
-> This may not be necessary but my system is currently using it
+> This may not be necessary but my system is currently using it.

 ```bash
 dnf install slirp4netns